Dolfiguleria78/ai-resume-matcher/README.md

-# 🚀 Resume AI Genius
+# 🚀 AI Powered Resume & Job Matcher

 An AI-powered web application that helps users **analyze resumes, match jobs, and prepare for interviews** using modern web technologies and AI integration.